top of page

 Mauro Menin’s art has been showcased in commercial venues such Bricklane Gallery in London, UK, and Lila Gallery in Frankfurt, Germany, and was also published in Spotlight magazine by the Circle Foundation for the Arts.
 It can be found in many private collections in France, Germany, UK, Italy and the USA.

-In 2025 his works were selected as part of the finalists of the first edition of the Tartget art prize.
+In 2025 his works were selected as part of the finalists of the first edition of the tARTget art prize.
+His portrait of Jean Michel Basquiat was awarded with the Barcelona Academy of Art prize.

 Artist statement